gibbonsja/Meanderings/nial/concise.md

 ## Control Expressions

+Nial has the standard control forms  and each returns the value of the last expression in the appropriate expression sequence.

     if exp then exp-seq elseif exp then exp-seq else exp-seq end for var with exp do exp-seq end while exp do exp-seq end